id-nynt/ci-cd-pipeline/README.md

-# CI/CD Failure Recovery Demo
+# Simple CI/CD Demo

 This repository demonstrates a simple CI/CD pipeline for an online payment service.
 It uses modular Bash scripts and a GitHub Actions workflow to show how a new release can be validated, deployed, fail a production health check, and automatically roll back to the previous version.

 The project is intentionally lightweight.
-There is no Docker, Kubernetes, or real payment API yet.
+There is no real payment API yet.
 The goal is to clearly demonstrate the CI/CD recovery flow.

 ## Quick Start